|

 Despite the events of the previous few days, the final banquet

-The guests were entertained with more strange and exotic foods
+was joyful.
+The guests were entertained with more strange and

-from Near and Far Harad and with some very risqué dancing
+exotic foods from Near and Far Harad, and with dancing from another

-from another group of energetic girls, who took a particular liking
+group of energetic girls, who took a particular liking to Gimli

-to Gimli and the hobbitsand coaxed all three of them out
+and the hobbitsand coaxed all three of them out onto the

 Once the formal part of the banquet was over, Legolas drew Aragorn,